[Book Review] Monogamy? In This Economy? by Laura Boyle

 [Book Review] The Smart Girl’s Guide to Polyamory by Dedeker Winston

-As a long-time listener of the Multiamory Podcast, I was seriously excited when Dedeker Winston (one third of the hosting team, along with her partner Jase and former partner Emily) announced she was writing a book.
-She and her co-hosts are funny, wise, insightful and down to Earth on the podcast, so I had high hopes for The Smart Girl’s Guide to Polyamory: Everything You Need to Know About Open Relationships, Non-Monogamy and Alternative Love – a fresh take on the polyamory advice book genre, with women and female experience front and centre.
+I’m a long-time listener of the Multiamory Podcast.
+So I was excited when host Dedeker Winston announced she was writing a book on polyamory.
+Dedeker and her co-hosts are funny, wise, insightful and down to Earth on the podcast.
+As a result, I had high hopes for The Smart Girl’s Guide to Polyamory: Everything You Need to Know About Open Relationships, Non-Monogamy and Alternative Love.

 Author Dedeker Winston, a smiling white woman with long straight brown hair